 - Year 3 of 3 or Year 4 of 4

 The main emphasis is on family law in England and Wales.
 It provides students with a knowledge of private and public law relating to the family and to family breakdown, domestic violence, the law of family financial provision, children and advances in fertilisation.

-The course aims to give students the opportunity to develop their research skills and to foster independent and critical thought in relation to family law reform.
-The course is taught in two parts comprising of ‘Adult Relationships’ and ‘Children and the Law’.
+The module aims to give students the opportunity to develop their research skills and to foster independent and critical thought in relation to family law reform.
+The module is taught in two parts comprising of ‘Adult Relationships’ and ‘Children and the Law’.

 - Provide grounding in family law in England and Wales;

 - The student will understand the marriage law including nullity, divorce and post-divorce property settlement.
 The student will also understand how law treats those who are unmarried and those who are in registered civil partnerships;

 - The student will become aware of issues pertaining to violence within the home and family from the perspective of both adults and children.
 The module will also facilitate an understanding of the multiple ways in which reproductive technologies have changed our understanding of who is a child's parents.
 Similarly the relationships, obligations and responsibilities between parents and children.
 The State's duty to protect the rights of children will also be a focus;

 - The module aims to help the student to interrogate the concept of "family" from legal, religious and cultural perspectives.